 ─────────────────── ──────────────────────────

-All embeddings generated locally with ONNX Runtime.
-No data leaves your machine.
-No cloud API keys needed.
+All vector embeddings are generated on your machine using ONNX Runtime.
+No data leaves your computer and no cloud API keys are needed.

 # Install globally